redgoldlace/website/website/content/pages/about.md

 - Functional programming, category theory, type systems.
 - Compilers, low-level and systems programming.
 - Music!
 I love music.
 Please please please send me music!
 I listen to a bunch of stuff, so don't worry about genre.
-- Digital art and 3D modelling - I hop into blender every so often.
+- Digital art and 3D modelling.
+I hop into blender every so often.
+- Mahjong.
+I'm not the best at it, but I enjoy it a lot!
+The client I use is [MahjongSoul](https://mahjongsoul.yo-star.com/), and my UID is `122978798`.
+If you wanna play sometime, feel free to get in touch!

 ## Languages, technologies and other indecencies
 - Rust.
 It's what I use for this site!